 Plugged Pipes = Pricey Problem!

-The EPCOR guys said that in older neighbourhoods, along with the constricted water pipes you also have to watch for plugged sewer/drainage pipes.
+The EPCOR guys said that in older neighbourhoods, you also have to watch for plugged sewer/drainage pipes and constricted water pipes, .
 Those pipes leak and tree roots love to find a leak and grow into the pipe, sometimes resulting in a total blockage.

 EPCOR takes responsibility for replacement of the water pipe and clearing out the roots or installing a new sewer/drainage pipe at their cost.
 However, they only replace the pipes that run from their main pipe to the property line.
 Blockages don’t stop at the property line.
 Not surprisingly, you are responsible for blockages from your property line to your home (the homeowner’s portion).
 Big ticket items like this could be very, very expensive!